leodotnet/sentiment-bilingual/readme.txt

 3) To train using only target language data (translated from source language) while ignoring source language training data.
 Param is:
 - ONLY_TARGET_LANG (ONLY_TARGET_LANG = true means to train strictly using only the translated target language data)

+4) To using bilingual setting, set lang = "bilingual_es2en";  es is the source language, en is the target language.

 ================================================================================